 The dead gay psychic is something else.

 His name was Manly P Hall and he was worth $52 million.
 Hall came from modest origins in Canada, moved to California in 1919 at the age of eighteen, and found he had a natural talent for the new age beliefs popular at the time.
+The state was so notorious for its offbeat spirituality that Dashiell Hammett would make a cult called the Temple of the Holy Grail a major plot point in his San Francisco-based novel The Dain Curse.

 After briefly mixing with a Theosophy-style movement pushing a new Rosicrucian ‘Aquarian Age’, he started giving talks of his own about reincarnation in a small rented room above a bank.
 Tall, long-haired, and intense-eyed, he caught the attention of a local neo-Transcendentalist congregation called The Church of the People.
 Soon he was the church’s minister.